 If you want your children to be polite, then let them see you being polite in a variety of situations.
 That’s how they learn.

-Next time you’re prone to express some frustration while in the car with your children, stop and remember that they will pick up on how you express anger.
+Next time you’re prone to express some frustration while in the car with your children, stop and remember that they will pick up on how you express your anger.

 If you yell, you can bet that sometime, in another situation, your children will be doing their own interpretation of your performance.